Tcl CFFI package (v2.0b1)

 For instructions on building and installing from source, see the BUILD.md file in the source distribution.
 The package can be built with one of two back end libraries that implement FFI functionality:

 The selection of the back end library to use is made at build time as described in the build instructions.
-Note the dyncall backend has some limitations compared to libffi.
+Also see Limitations.

 Quick startTop, Main, Index